The soil requirement must be fulfilled accordingly to acquire excellent air purifying benefits of the Spider plant.

 Some of the signs that Spider plant exhibit when they are standing on improper soil are as follows.

 - Spots on the foliage of the leaves

 - Discoloring of the leaves (yellow, black, brown)

 - Leaf tip burns

-If you see any of these signs in your spider plants, then it means that you need to take action as soon as possible.
+If you see any of these signs in your Spider plants, then it means that you need to take action as soon as possible.

-Action usually refers to repotting your spider plant in a new potting mix.
+Action usually refers to repotting your Spider plant in a new potting mix.
 Repotting should be done in either of the soil mix mentioned above.

-How to Repot your Spider Plants?
+How to Repot your Spider Plant?

 Removing a Spider plant is pretty straightforward and does not require any extensive knowledge or tools.

 - Uproot the plant and inspect any signs of root rots.